 Mark the amphora pending update in the DB.

-Since sqlalchemy will likely retry by itself always revert if it fails class MarkAmphoraReadyInDB(\\kwargs)
+Since sqlalchemy will likely retry by itself always revert if it fails revert(amphora, \args, \\kwargs) Mark the amphora as broken and ready to be cleaned up.

 Mark the amphora as pending update in DB.